 All the details are in the recipe card, but I had to give you the visual with this photo collage!

 We start with some marinara sauce at the bottom of a 9×13 rectangular oven safe dish.
-A deep dish is going to work best for this recipe as there are a lot of layers!
+A deep dish is going to work best for this recipe because there are a lot of layers!

 Then comes some sheets of spinach lasagna noodles, then some bolognese sauce, then some cheese sauce, a layer of thinly sliced zucchini and then a layer of vegan ricotta cheese.
 For the ricotta layer we used one full batch of homemade vegan ricotta.
+Of course if you have a store-bought option that you like, you are welcome to use that instead.

 Then comes some more spinach lasagna sheets, then marinara, then cheese sauce, bolognese, sliced zucchini, more lasagna sheets and top it off with more marinara sauce.